-Before we start, I'd like to point out that you cannot a Pentium 90 to play modern games, to put it bluntly.
+Before we start, I'd like to point out that you cannot use a Pentium 90 to play modern games, to put it bluntly.
 If your PC has 256 Megabytes of RAM, an old AMD K6 processor, or on-board graphics only, then your chance is slim that you can play the latest blockbuster titles on the system.

-If your PC does not meet the minimum hardware requirements to run the game, it is usually the case that the game won't run at all, or run badly on the system.
+If your PC does not meet the minimum hardware requirements to run the game, it is usually the case that the game won't run at all, or will run badly on the system.

 The three components that impact gaming the most are the processor, the RAM and the video card.
 While it may be difficult to impossible to upgrade the processor, it is usually easier to upgrade the RAM or video card instead.

 It is still important to make sure that hardware can be upgraded.
 Depending on the motherboard, you may not be able to improve the processor or RAM a lot.
 The video card may require a better power supply unit or more space than you have in your PC tower.

 If you have 1 Gigabyte of RAM or less, I'd probably look into adding more RAM to the computer.
 4 Gigabytes should be enough for most games, and if you can get 8 or more, go for it.
 Note that you need a 64-bit system for that though.

 A faster video card can make a huge difference, but it depends a lot on your old one.
 If you do not have a dedicated video card, or if the one built-into the system is very old, you may want to consider upgrading to a newer model.

 It is not necessary to buy top of the line, as you can get great deals starting at about $150 that should keep your PC in shape for years to come.